lexman/ex-continuous-processing/README.md

 ## Discipline

 Once *continuous processing* has been achieved, data will update automatically, but it's not effortless.
-Maintaining this system is demanding because builds do break from times to times.
-In our example the structure of the wikipedia page is likely to change when people edit it so scripts should be adapted.
-Also travis can be updated and default python could migrate to version 3.
+Maintaining this system is demanding because experience shows builds do break.
+In our example the structure of the wikipedia page is likely to change when people edit it so the [scraping script](scripts/scrape.py) should be adapted.
+Also travis will be updated and default python could migrate to version 3.

 When build breaks, experience with continuous integration shows that it should be repaired quickly or it's never done.
-Also all the value of bringing online new data, is null if existing ones are broken.
+Also all the value of bringing online new data, is void if existing ones are broken.
 That's why it's important to be able to work locally to solve broken builds.

 And remember, if you find a bug, you should add a test to avoid regressions !

 # Conclusion
-With a Makefile, tests, travis-ci and a bit of maintenance we can achieve *continuous processing* to provide up-to-date quality data.
+With a Makefile, some tests, travis-ci and a bit of maintenance we can achieve **continuous processing** to provide up-to-date quality data.

 The inpatients will implement this tutorial from the shorter [cheat sheet](cheat-sheet.md) !